Saudi expels Canadian envoy, recalls its own over 'interference'

 Saudi Arabia said Monday it was expelling the Canadian ambassador and recalling its envoy while freezing all new trade, in retaliation for Ottawa's vigorous calls for the release of jailed activists.

-The kingdom gave the envoy Dennis Horak 24 hours to leave the country, in an abrupt rupture of relations over what it slammed as "interference" in its internal affairs.
+The kingdom gave envoy Dennis Horak 24 hours to leave the country, in an abrupt break in relations over what it slammed as "interference" in its internal affairs.

 Ottawa said it was "seriously concerned" and was seeking "greater clarity" on the shock move, which was announced on Twitter by the Saudi foreign ministry.

-"Canada will always stand up for the protection of human rights, very much including women's rights, and freedom of expression around the world," said foreign ministry spokeswoman Marie-Pier Baril.

-"Our government will never hesitate to promote these values and believes that this dialogue is critical to international diplomacy."

-The rupture, which underscores a newly aggressive foreign policy led by Crown Prince Mohammed bin Salman, comes after Canada denounced a new crackdown on human rights activists including the sister of a jailed blogger.
+The rupture, which underscores a newly aggressive foreign policy led by Crown Prince Mohammed bin Salman, comes after Canada denounced a new crackdown on human rights activists.

-"The Canadian position is an overt and blatant interference in the internal affairs of the kingdom of Saudi Arabia," the Saudi foreign ministry tweeted.

 "The kingdom announces that it is recalling its ambassador to Canada for consultation.
-We consider the Canadian ambassador to the kingdom persona non grata and order him to leave within the next 24 hours."
+We consider the Canadian ambassador to the kingdom persona non grata and order him to leave within the next 24 hours," tweeted the Saudi foreign ministry.

 The ministry also announced "the freezing of all new trade and investment transactions with Canada while retaining its right to take further action".